AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 A full text indexer based on Apache Lucene is available in AEM 6.

-If a full-text index is configured, then all queries that have a full-text condition use the full-text index, no matter if there are other conditions that are indexed, and no matter if there is a path restriction.
+If a full-text index is configured, all queries that have a full-text condition use the full-text index, no matter if there are other conditions that are indexed, and no matter if there is a path restriction.

-If no full-text index is configured, then queries with full-text conditions will not work as expected.
+If no full-text index is configured, then queries with full-text conditions do not work as expected.

-Because the index is updated via an asynchronous background thread, some full-text searches are unavailable for a small window of time until the background processes are finished.
+Because the index is updated by way of an asynchronous background thread, some full-text searches are unavailable for a small window of time until the background processes are finished.

-You can configure a Lucene full-text index, by following the below procedure:
+You can configure a Lucene full-text index by following the below procedure:

 1. Open CRXDE and create a node under **oak:index**.
 1. Name the node **LuceneIndex** and set the node type to **oak:QueryIndexDefinition**